yonatancoo/KernelPractice/ResearchJournal.md

 1. Decided to make the module params editable via their /sys/ files in order to enable them to be changed during module runtime.
 2. Moved "common" functions (functions used by multiple files) to a different file.
 3. While testing stage-3, I saw that after "pinging" (curling) the hidden socket, an additional socket was created.
 One that was not hidden by the module.
-That socket "belongs" to the "client", so while it's technically not the socket we're trying to hide it does make it obvious that the socket exists.
+That socket "belongs" to the "client", so while it's technically not the socket we're trying to hide, it does make it obvious that the socket exists.

 After rereading tcp4_seq_show I saw that the ip and port of the socket are stored in different structs, depending on the current socket state.
-Adding a switch statement which extracts the values from the correct struct fixed the issue.
+Adding a switch statement that extracts the values from the correct struct fixed the issue.